The Mill PDA - Protecting the environmental values

 The first annual compliance report(PDF, 4MB) was submitted to the Federal Government in April 2023.

-The Compliance Report has been prepared in accordance with the Federal Governments Annual Compliance Report Guidelines - DCCEEW and describes the status of Council’s compliance from 6 September 2017 (original date of approval) to 1 March 2023.
+The Compliance Reports have been prepared in accordance with the Federal Governments Annual Compliance Report Guidelines - DCCEEW and describes the status of Council’s compliance from 6 September 2017 (original date of approval) to 1 March 2024.

 The on-site koala population remains healthy and viable and is exhibiting reproductive success.
 Council continues to monitor the koala population across the site, and their use of the bushland habitat areas using innovative technology such as, thermal drones in addition to on-ground assessments.